juye-ops/juye-ops.github.io/_posts/Study/ETC/OPIc/2023-07-17-opic_script.md

 - 커피 / 카페
 > Actually, I don't really like to stay cafe.
-> I just buy a Americano and just go home to watch youtube.
+> I just buy an Americano and just go home to watch youtube.
 > It's my happiness.
 > Anyway, I just sit down in front of my computer, and watch youtube.
 > And, You know, I'm a programmer.
 So, I like to work with coffee.
-> Not only to me, but every programmer also really like it
+> Not only to me, but every programmer also really like it.
 > So I love to do everything with coffee!

 ## Technologies
 > I usually use my computer more than smartphone.
 > because, It is true that smartphone is portable thing, But, It is too small.
 > I can't do anything with the smartphone.
+> It makes me feel like so stuffy.
 > As I told you before, I'm a programmer.
 > It is essential for every programmer to use computer.
 > And I also enjoy playing computer games.